bmm00000/practice/react1/0-intro/NOTES.md

+youtube: what is the dom, what is an api

 imperative approach: what we would do in js, since we need to code every single step in the interactivity of a site, so we are reinventing the wheel over and over again, since it's pretty much the same

 declarative approach: we define what we want to have on the screen (we create custom 'htmlish' (JSX) elements) and React does the rest.
 As a consequence, you can duplicate components and their functionality easily without writing as much code as you would need with just JS.